 She has a Master of Library Science degree from the University of Washington and is certified through the Academy of Certified Archivists.

 Ross Caldwell is the Director of the Independent Police Review (IPR).
 He grew up in Toledo, Washington and went to college at the University of Washington and law school at Lewis & Clark College.
 Prior to joining IPR, he worked as a Programs Director for the Criminal Justice Commission, overseeing the Justice Reinvestment Grant Program and several other program areas.
 Ross has worked extensively with the different criminal justice system associations and counties around the state.
 Prior to the Criminal Justice Commission, Ross worked as a Deputy District Attorney in Multnomah County.

 Kari Guy has worked in Audit Services since 2007.
 Before joining the City, she spent 10 years with Washington State Senate Committee Services, both as a fiscal analyst to the Ways and Means Committee and as a policy analyst with various natural resources committees.
 Kari holds a Masters of Public Administration from the University of Washington and a bachelor's degree from Stanford University.

-She is a Certified Government Auditing Professional, and is a member of the Institute of Internal Auditors and the Association of Local Government Auditors.
+She is a Certified Internal Auditor and a Certified Government Auditing Professional, and is a member of the Association of Local Government Auditors.